junxit/us-congress-bills-117/bill.md

     > - **(A)** using leading practices in performance management and lessons learned by other law enforcement task forces and joint operations, establish—
     >   - **(i)** the mission, strategic goals, and objectives of each Joint Task Force;
     >   - **(ii)** the criteria for terminating each Joint Task Force; and
-    >   - **(iii)** outcome-based and other appropriate performance metrics to evaluate the effectiveness of each Joint Task Force with respect to the mission, strategic goals, and objectives established pursuant to clause (i), including—
+    >   - **(iii)** outcome-based and other appropriate performance metrics for evaluating the effectiveness of each Joint Task Force with respect to the mission, strategic goals, and objectives established pursuant to clause (i), including—
-    >     - **(I)** targets for each such Joint Task Force to achieve by not later than one and three years after such establishment; and
+    >     - **(I)** targets for each such Joint Task Force to achieve for each of the three years after such establishment; and
     >     - **(II)** a description of the methodology used to establish such metrics;

   - **(C)** in subparagraph (B)—